-Salicylic Acid in Pregnancy – Safety, Benefits & Side Effects
+Using Salicylic Acid in Pregnancy – Is It Safe?

-Salicylic acid products available over-the-counter may not be safe to use during pregnancy.
-Oral medications aren’t safe either.
 Salicylic acid is closely linked to aspirin, intake of which during pregnancy is known to adversely affect the foetus.
-Oral consumption of salicylic acid, especially during the later stages of pregnancy, may also result in complications like miscarriage, birth defects pertaining to that of the heart and lungs, or intracranial haemorrhage.
+Oral consumption of salicylic acid, especially during the later stages of pregnancy, may also result in complications like miscarriage, birth defects pertaining to that of the heart and lungs, or intracranial haemorrhage (4).
 Although more research is required to clearly establish whether its application or consumption can poorly affect the baby’s development or not, it is best avoided during pregnancy.
 You can connect with your doctor for safer alternatives.

 Side Effects of Using Salicylic Acid When Pregnant